 Take charge of your health by being an informed consumer.
 Find out what the scientific evidence is about any treatment's safety and whether it works.

 If you decide to use a CAM treatment that would be given by a practitioner, choose the practitioner carefully to help minimize any possible risks.

 Are CAM Therapies Tested to See if They Work?

 While some scientific evidence exists regarding the effectiveness of some CAM therapies, for most there are key questions that are yet to be answered through well-designed scientific studies-questions such as whether the therapies are safe, how they work, and whether they work for the diseases or medical conditions for which they are used.

 NCCIH is the Federal Government's lead agency for scientific research on CAM.
-NCCAM supports research on CAM therapies to determine if they work, how they work, whether they are effective, and who might benefit most from the use of specific therapies.
+NCCIH supports research on CAM therapies to determine if they work, how they work, whether they are effective, and who might benefit most from the use of specific therapies.